 - 10 quarts water

-- 2 teaspoons freshly ground coarse black pepper (10g or 30 turns from a pepper mill)
+- 2 teaspoons freshly ground coarse black pepper (10 grams or 30 turns from a pepper mill)

 - Olive oil

-- 4 tablespoons Pecorino cheese, finely grated (60g)
+- 4 tablespoons Pecorino cheese, finely grated (60 grams)

 Bring 10 quarts of water to a boil and season liberally with salt.
-Cook the pasta for 7 minutes.
+Cook the pasta for 7 minutes to al dente.

 While the pasta is cooking, toast the black pepper in oil in a large sauté pan until fragrant.

-Ladle 4 ounces (two small ladles full) of pasta water to stop the cooking.
+Ladle 4 ounces (two small ladles) of pasta water into the pan.

 Keep the heat off until the pasta is done.